DeepLcom/deepl-python/README.md

 To use the DeepL Python Library, you'll need an API authentication key.
 To get a key, [please create an account here][create-account].
-With a DeepL API Free account you can translate up to 500,000 characters/month for free.
+With a DeepL API Free account you can consume up to 500,000 characters/month for free.

 ## Installation